Core Strokes® and Attachment Trauma

 How Core Strokes® Differs

-Many attachment-focused approaches work primarily at the level of:
+Many attachment-oriented approaches work primarily through:

-• narrative
+• narrative exploration,

-• emotional processing
+• emotional processing,

 Core Strokes® integrates these dimensions while emphasizing:

-• breath as developmental organizer
+• breath as developmental organizer,

-• fascia as structural medium of contact
+• fascia as structural medium of contact,

-• intensity as relational capacity
+• intensity as relational capacity,

-• regulation as relational field phenomenon
+• regulation as relational field phenomenon,

 Who This Work Is For